 - Open your router’s configuration page.
 Normally it should be the same as your default gateway.
 For me, it is http://192.168.1.1

 - After logging in, go to Traffic Rules –> Add a new rule

-- Name your rule and keep it Generic.
-Keep the action to Allow and press Next button.
+- Name your rules and keep them generic.
+Keep the action to Allow and press the Next button.

 - Keep the source to Any.
 That means users will be able to connect to this specific port from anywhere.

 - Add Firewall to the Destination.
 You can keep it unchanged if you want.

 - Under Services, select Port and specify 3389.